lordrepha1980/MobAPI/README.md

 - noCheck:              (boolean) check permission ( only server parameter )
 - user:                 (Object) the user ( only server parameter )
 - ctx:                  complete request from Koa
+- login:                (boolean) send to user endpoint before login, you can remove the password for all other requests.

 ### Example:
     get first item from database with _id = '1'